kMajumder-Hub/DataLake_Spark/README.md

 1. Load the credentials from dl.cfg
 2. Load the Data which are in JSON Files(Song Data and Log Data)
 3. After loading the JSON Files from S3
-4.Use Spark process this JSON files and then generate a set of Fact and Dimension Tables
+4. Use Spark process this JSON files and then generate a set of Fact and Dimension Tables
 5. Load back these dimensional process to S3

 <b>Final Instructions</b>